 The largest lake in Southeast Asia, the Tonlé Sap, is connected to the mighty Mekong River by the Tonlé Sap River.
 While the lake is always large, during the rainy season (May to October in Cambodia) it swells to six or seven times its normal size of approximately 2,600 square kilometres.

 Incredibly, the flow reverses depending on the time of year, so when the dry season comes it begins to drain back to its normal size.
-Due to the fluctuating nature of the lake and the ever-expanding and decreasing shoreline, locals have learnt to adapt.
+Due to the fluctuating nature of the lake and the ever-expanding and decreasing shoreline, locals have learned to adapt.
 Their solution has been to design floating villages.

 Tonlé Sap Lake Floating Villages